radiantlogic-v8/documentation-new/documentation/architect-guide/concepts.md

 For example, if you don’t have a single source of users, an application would have to look in all the different data stores across the enterprise to find a particular user.
 Even if a user is listed in only one store (unless that exact store is already known), an application still needs to locate them, resulting in multiple queries issued (at least one to each source the user could potentially be in).
 However, if you have a master index, the application only needs to query this list to locate a user, which will result in queries to only the backend stores where the user is located.
 The more sources involved, the more valuable this global index is.
 It is this global list that is created and maintained by RadiantOne.
 More details on the identification operation can be found in the [Authentication](#authentication) section.

-In cases where the data stores contain user overlap, the RadiantOne Federated Identity (FID) module performs aggregation and correlation, creating a common key to identify users across disparate systems.
+In cases where the data stores contain user overlap, the RadiantOne Federated Identity (FID) performs aggregation and correlation, creating a common key to identify users across disparate systems.
 However, the union operation is still important for data sources that may or may not have identity intersection.
 If they do not have identity overlap there is no need for correlation, but the function of union is still crucial for building your identity service.

 The diagrams below provide a summary/review of data sources containing duplicate/intersecting identities.